Build your garden beds: you can find practical ideas here.

-Choose your plants.
-You might use seeds, seedlings or propagate from existing plants (see a range of ideas below-Growing and propagating fruit and vegetables).
+Start growing: you might use seeds, seedlings or propagate from existing plants (see a range of ideas here).

 School Level: Middle to Upper Primary